-A new spreadsheet has been created that allows for the scale to be entered and all of the required values to be automatically generated as a result.
-There is one for Standard Gauge and one for 3 foot Narrow Gauge.
+A updated spreadsheet has been created that allows for a pull down menu selection of the scale and all of the required values to be automatically generated as a result.
 This is much like the TR1-85 spreadsheet, but it is built around AAR specifications instead of the RP-25 wheels.
-The worksheets shows the formulas used.
+The worksheets in the spreadsheet shows the formulas used.